norhan-mahmod/template5/README.md

 # template5
-its a simple template of website using HTML, CSS , Bootstrap
+it is a simple template of website using HTML, CSS , Bootstrap